Paolin83/COVID19_SEIR_model/draft_analysis_Italy_new.md

 The R0 shows a decreasing trend in the last period.
 We use the estimated trend between R0 and time to calculate the future R0 value for the next 14 days.
-We predict beta (and R0) for the next 14 days by means of a linear regressione model, assuming a Log-normal distribution for the beta (the slope) and forcing its value to be greater than 0.
+We predict beta (and R0) for the next 14 days by means of a linear regressione model, assuming a Normal distribution for the beta (the slope).

     ## Warning: Removed 18 rows containing missing values (geom_point).

 ![](draft_analysis_Italy_new_files/figure-gfm/R0%20forecast-1.png)<!-- -->

-R0 passes from a value of 4.57 in the initial phase to an estimated value of 1.22 at the ending of the 14-days forecast.
+R0 passes from a value of 5.57 in the initial phase to an estimated value of 1.19 at the ending of the 14-days forecast.

 We want to make a short term forecast (14 days) with 3 scenario, based on the number of exposed people: